-Now entering his 19th season at Troy, USC women’s tennis head coach Richard Gallien has strung together 18 straight NCAA appearances for his Women of Troy, 17 top-20 team rankings, seven trips to the NCAA Quarterfinals and two to the NCAA Semifinals.
-Under Gallien’s watch, USC has finished in the top-20 for the past 16 years, and has 10 top-10 finishes in that span.
+Now entering his 21st season at Troy, USC women’s tennis head coach Richard Gallien has strung together 20 straight NCAA appearances for his Women of Troy, 19 top-20 team rankings, three trips to the NCAA Semifinals and seven to the NCAA Quarterfinals.
+Under Gallien’s watch, USC has finished in the top-20 for the past 18 years, and has 11 top-10 finishes in that span.
 Since 2005, four Women of Troy have been named conference Player of the Year, and Trojan doubles teams have been honored as Doubles Team of the Year three times.

 The 2013 Trojans went undefeated in Pac-12 play to win a second straight conference title.
 USC swept the top Pac-12 awards with Sabrina Santamaria named Player of the Year and Doubles Team of the Year with teammate Kaitlyn Christian, while Gallien earned his fourth selection as Pac-12 Coach of the Year.
-USC finished 23-3 overall with a run to the NCAA Round of 16.
+Christian and Santamaria would go on to win the 2013 NCAA Doubles Championship, and USC finished 23-3 overall with a run to the NCAA Round of 16.

 In 2012, Gallien and the Women of Troy won a share of the Pac-12 Championship, finishing 8-1 in conference play before making a run to the NCAA Semifinals, thanks to a quarterfinal win over Stanford.
 The 24-4 finish for USC had the Trojans ranked No. 4 in the nation for USC’s highest final ranking since 2006.
 Gallien’s 2009 Women of Troy had snapped a 23-year losing streak to the Cardinal to get USC honors as outright Pac-10 Champions and help secure Gallien’s third selection as the Pac-10 Coach of the Year as well as an eventual pick as the ITA West Region Coach of the Year.
 Gallien also saw Amanda Fink become the second Trojan to win the Pac-10 Singles Championship with her run to the title in 2009.